PDF & SyncTeX

 • Recommended: $pdf_mode = 1; (pdflatex) or $pdf_mode = 4; (lualatex/xelatex)

-In TeX64's Settings > Runtime menu, you can verify your available TeX environment.
+In TeX64's Settings > Environment menu, you can verify your available TeX environment.
 A green checkmark (✓) indicates that synctex is properly installed.

 PDF Text Search